Hear the sound of the B-36

 (Download a higher resolution picture by clicking on any picture below.)
 Go to the Home Page

-The National Museum of the Air Force has transferred B-36J-75(III), 52-22827 to the Pima Air Museum near Tucson, Arizona.
+The National Museum of the Air Force is transferring B-36J-75(III), 52-22827 to the Pima Air Museum near Tucson, Arizona.
 It was fully restored at the Lockheed-Martin plant in Fort Worth.
-It has being reassembled and is now on public display.
+It will be reassembled and placed on public display.

 September 26, 2005